 Alerts are used to notify human workers or IT systems of something occurring, or perhaps not occurring in the process.
 For example, you may want to be notified when any timelines match some conditions.
 In such case you would create an Alert in the application.
 Once the alert conditions are met for some timelines, the application creates the Message and sends it to one or more users or through a webhook to an IT system.

 The messages are sent by email and the application maintains the list of active messages per user.

 When a user logs into the application, they can see the active alert in their messages.

 When the alerts are triggered, the application indicates unread messages.
 The user can then open the message (read it) or delete it.

 Each alert message is also URL addressable.
 The URL to the message is included into an alert email.
-A message has the configurable expiration date after which it’s removed from all user’s lists.
+A message has the configurable expiration date.
+Expired alerts are deleted automatically once a day.